 With the presentation open in Keynote, click in the toolbar.

-If this presentation is already being shared, the Collaborate button has a tick or a number instead of a plus sign.
+(If this presentation is already being shared, the Collaboration button displays a tick or the number of people participating .)

 Who can access: Click the first pop-up menu and select “Anyone with the link”.